fekorte/Diary/README.md

 # DiaryApp

 This C++ diary application, developed using Qt Creator, was written together with @AlgoArtee and @KaZebra as part of a university course.
+To run the program, copy the 'Data' directory into the build folder.

 The user can: